dabeaz-course/practical-python/Notes/03_Program_organization/02_More_functions.md

 ### Default Arguments

-Sometimes you want an optional argument.
+Sometimes you want an argument to be optional.
+If so, assign a default value in the function definition.

 ```python
 def read_prices(filename, debug=False):